Four Years Later

-Her uncle suddenly glared at her with his small eyes and overgrown eyebrows.
+Her uncle suddenly glared at her with his beady eyes and overgrown eyebrows.
 His face twisted into more of a snarl than usual, as he replied.
 “Your shoulder?
-Your shoulder?
+Your shoulder?!
 You ask of me to cut your day’s work because your shoulder hurts?
-Say, if I were to stop working because a limb was aching, do you think that I was to make a profit that day?
+Say, if I were to stop working because a limb was aching, do yah’ think that I would make a profit that day?
 Hmm?
-Would I?
+Would I?!
 I certainly would not!
-If you do not work tomorrow, that would be an entire day wasted!
+If you don’t work tomorrow, that would be an entire day wasted!
 An entire day would be gone from my life as if it never happened.
 My customers would not be very pleased either.
-No, you shall work tomorrow, same as every day.
-You shall begin work, early morning.
+No, you’ll work tomorrow, same as every day.
+You will begin work, early morning.
 Now, to bed!”
 Natalie’s uncle pointed his finger to the attic’s stairs, excusing her from her dinner.
 “And I do not want to hear about this ever again!
-You hear me?
+You hear me?!
 Not once more!
 Now go!”
 Natalie had confirmed her plan.
-She was to leave later tonight, she thought as she trudged up the stairs to wait until he went to sleep himself.
+She would leave later that night, she thought as she trudged up the stairs to wait until her uncle went to sleep, himself.

-Stepping away from the small, circular window, she quietly walked to her large chest at the foot of her bed.
+Stepping away from the small, circular window, she quietly walked to the large chest at the foot of her bed.
 She kneeled down and opened the trunk revealing all of her belongings.
 Withdrawing a large, burlap sack, she began to fill it with clothing and a single bed sheet.
-Putting on a white blouse with some brown pants and a brown vest to go over her blouse, Natalie scanned her room to confirm that she had not forgotten anything.
-Slinging the sack over her shoulder and tying it with some rope that she had snatched from the stables the day before, she grabbed the candle and walked out of her room.
-Sneaking down the steps that led to her attic, she made sure that she did not place her foot on any of the creaky steps.
-She was carefully insuring that she did not wake her uncle.
+Putting on a white blouse with some brown pants and a brown vest, she scanned her room to confirm that she had not forgotten anything.
+Slinging the sack over her shoulder and tying it with some rope that she had snatched from the stables the day before, she grabbed the candle and walked out of the room.
+Sneaking down the steps that led to the attic, she made sure that she didn’t place her foot on any of the creaky steps.
+She was carefully insuring that she didn’t wake her uncle.
 Before approaching the large front door, she stopped to steal some loaves of bread and a few pieces of fruit.
-With her hand on the door, ready to open it and escape from her current life, Natalie looked over her shoulder once more to the room, which her uncle was sleeping.
-She could hear his gruff snoring as she softly whispered, “Goodbye, dear Uncle,” calling him “Uncle” for the first time in four years.
+With her hand on the door, ready to open it and escape from her current life, Natalie looked over her shoulder once more to the room which her uncle was sleeping.
+She could hear his gruff snoring as she softly whispered, “Goodbye, dear Uncle,” calling him Uncle for the first time in four years.

-Natalie opened the door to the fresh summer night outside, and carefully closed it behind her.
+Natalie opened the door to the fresh summer night outside and carefully closed it behind her.
 Everything before her was so peaceful and quiet.
 A slight warm breeze blew gently at her long, maple brown hair.
 She inhaled deeply before taking her first step down the gravel path to the stables.
 Releasing all her stress with the exhale, she looked to the future with a bright smile.
-She was to be free soon.
+She would be free soon.

-She turned to meet her mare out of her stall, prancing and trotting, happy to finally stretch her long legs.
+She turned to meet her mare out of her stall, prancing and trotting, happy to finally stretch her legs.
 The young mare flicked her black mane and tail about ready for a ride.
-Natalie patted the horse’s soft brown and white patched coat before strapping the saddle on her back atop a saddle blanket and carefully placing the bridle within her tender mouth and around her face, letting the reins rest upon her strong shoulders.
-She stared into the mare’s dreamy crystal-blue eyes and softly told her, “We are leaving now, Duchess.
-We are leaving to find a new life.
+Natalie patted the horse’s soft brown and white patched coat before strapping the saddle on her back and carefully placing the bridle within her tender mouth and around her face, letting the reins rest upon her shoulders.
+She stared into the mare’s dreamy, crystal-blue eyes and softly told her, “We’re leaving now, Duchess.
+We’re leaving to find a new life.
 Carry us swiftly.
 Swiftly…and quietly.”
 With her remark she looked at the diamond-shaped scar that had been left from the large gash of years before.
 The red of the scar stood out from the white of her forehead.